microsoft/code-with-engineering-playbook/docs/continuous-delivery/gitops/secret-management/secret-rotation-in-pods.md

 This document covers some ways you can do secret rotation with environment variables and mounted secrets in Kubernetes pods

-1. Mapping Secrets via secretKeyRef with environment variables.
+## Mapping Secrets via secretKeyRef with environment variables

    If we map a K8s native secret via a `secretKeyRef` into an environment variable and we rotate keys the environment variable is not updated even though the K8s native secret has been updated.
 We need to restart the Pod so changes get populated.
 [Reloader](https://github.com/stakater/Reloader) solves this issue with a K8S controller.